Develop or Renew a Faculty-Led Embedded Program

 When coursework, including but not limited to international travel, will occur after the close of a semester, an additional course must be offered during the term in which the extended activity occurs.
 Course credit for the initial course and for the subsequent course must reflect the content of each course.
 An example of such a course would be an Art History class that runs during spring semester for three (3) credit hours.
 Immediately after final exams in May, the embedded travel component begins.
 Since the travel occurs after the conclusion of the semester in which the course credit is offered, an additional course set for a minimum of 0.25 credits must be established for the travel component in May.
 The approval of new courses that cover extended travel or activities, and amendments to existing courses that prepare students for the extended activities, are subject to University Faculty Senate course approval policies and procedures.

-Global Programs Embedded Course Proposal Process
+Penn State Global Embedded Course Proposal Process

-Step 1: "Pre-Decision" Materials Submission
+Step 1: "Pre-Decision" Materials Submission (Proposal Deadline)

-The online system utilized by Global Programs to receive faculty-led embedded course submissions is also used for a number of other purposes.
+The online system utilized by Penn State Global to receive faculty-led embedded course submissions is also used for a number of other purposes.
 As such, some of the system terminology might be a bit confusing.
-The "pre-decision" phase refers to the idea that the information submitted during this stage will be used in order for Global Programs and other relevant parties, if applicable (e.g., High-Risk Travel Committee, Risk Management, University College International Studies Committee), to make a decision on whether the planned course meets University policies and standards.
+The "pre-decision" phase refers to the idea that the information submitted during this stage will be used in order for Global and other relevant parties, if applicable (e.g., High-Risk Travel Committee, Risk Management, University College International Studies Committee), to make a decision on whether the planned course meets University policies and standards.
 Among other brief required readings, the following items are requested during the pre-decision phase.

 Requirements